dotnet/apireviews/2019/System.Runtime-Nullable/README.md

 * `Delegate` constructor: should `target` be nullable?
 * All operators `==`, `!=` should accept nullable reference types
 * `BeginXxx`, `EndXxx` should take a nullable callback and nullable state
+* Most attributes should probably a non-null values, even though we can't really enforce that because the constructors don't run unless someone pulls on the attribute.
+So while the values can be null, we should disallow.
+Unless, an overload exits that makes the value optional, in which case it's probably going to return `null` from the property, in which case we might as well accept `null`.
+* `params` should generally not allow for the array to be `null`, elements could be, though.
+Also, if the calls has no `params`, the compiler will fill in `Array.Empty<T>()`.
+* Events should accept a null sender

 ## Notes